biolab/orange2/docs/reference/rst/Orange.classification.rst

 Classification (``classification``)
 ###################################

-Induction of models in Orange is implemented through a two-class schema:
-"learners" are classes that induce models, and classifiers represent trained models.
-The learner holds the parameters that are used for fitting the model.
-When learner is called with a data table, it fits a model and returns an instance of classifier.
-Classifiers can be subsequently used to predict dependent values for new data instances.
+Induction of models in Orange is implemented through a two-class schema.
+A learning algorithm is represented as an instance of a class derived from :obj:`Orange.classification.Learner`.
+The learner stores all parameters of the learning algorithm.
+When a learner is called with some data, it fits a model of the kind specific to the learning algorithm and returns it as a (new) instance of a class derived :obj:`Orange.classification.Classifier` that holds parameters of the model.

 .. literalinclude:: code/bayes-run.py
    :lines: 7-